zxrtz/Amazon-Web-Scraper-Emailer/README.md

 # Amazon-Web-Scraper-Emailer
-Using Python, automated the collection of Amazon data to email potential discounts to users daily.
+Using Python, I automated the collection of Amazon data to email potential discounts to users daily.

 This specific program checks daily if the price of this t-shirt goes below $15.
 The daily prices are added to a csv file locally.